lmtoy/lmtoy_2018-S1-MU-8/README.md

       bash m51.run1
       bash m51.run2

-but this will take a while of course (XX minutes on "lma"):
+but this will take a while of course (5:04 hours on "lma"):

 ### Alternate ProjectId's